indeedeng/imhotep/docs/data-file-requirements.md

 Use these samples as a model for preparing your data for upload.

 ### NASA Apache Web Logs
-The sample time-series data set in [nasa_19950801.tsv](http://indeedeng.github.io/imhotep/files/nasa_19950801.tsv) comes from [public 1995 NASA Apache web logs](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html).
+The sample time-series dataset in [nasa_19950801.tsv](http://indeedeng.github.io/imhotep/files/nasa_19950801.tsv) comes from [public 1995 NASA Apache web logs](http://ita.ee.lbl.gov/html/contrib/NASA-HTTP.html).
 The file contains data for a single day and is in an Imhotep-friendly TSV format.

 A Perl script was used to convert the Apache web log into the TSV format, extracting the following fields: